 Church Design: How has the pandemic changed the role of a church tech?

 Graham: I think the churches that did point to point, where they have basically a main broadcast campus and they’re pushing content out live to their other locations, they were ready for this.
 However, there were a ton of churches whose web presence was pretty small before COVID, and [they] didn’t do much with streaming, so they came to us asking what they could do.
 You need to offer a level of excellence because people are used to watching a video on TV and they want the high-quality look.
-Streaming is so important right now and I think will only continue to be.
+Streaming is so important ... will only continue to be.

 "There were a ton of churches whose web presence was pretty small before COVID, and [they] didn’t do much with streaming, so they came to us asking what they could do." <Ben Graham

-Walker: I think our biggest challenge is educating the churches we partner with on how to do a relevant and dynamic video product for their streaming, teaching what the different cameras are.
+Walker: I think our biggest challenge [was] educating the churches we partner with on how to do a relevant and dynamic video product for their streaming, teaching what the different cameras are.
 There’s a big difference between the lower-end cameras and the higher-end cameras.
 And there’s about 1,000 third-party components in between.
-It’s been a challenge to get people up to speed that had no inkling on how to do this.
+It’s [was] a challenge to get people up to speed that had no inkling on how to do this.

 "People needed to understand that you can’t just flip a switch and have it look like something on ESPN." <Ben Graham